trm313/shopify-firebase/README.md

 There are two types of Shopify apps:
 - Public - An app listed on their App Store, available to the general public.
 Subscriptions, on-demand billing through Shopify
-- Private - An app not listed on their App Store, that you would provide to a single customer that they manually manage the installation of
+- Private - An app not listed on their App Store, that you would provide to a single customer

-The workflow for a website to be
+Shopify Integration Workflow

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY3NzIwNTIwXX0=
+eyJoaXN0b3J5IjpbLTE2MTI3MzQ4NTNdfQ==
 -->